Gavdsc/portfolio/Oculus.md

 legacy net.data, organised into microservices.
 Business logic is processed and stored using RPG on IBM-i servers, with data being managed in a DB2 database.

+The software also acts as a low-code interface framework for several customers implementing their own business solutions.

-All new developments adhere to clean code and SOLID principles, ensuring maintainability, scalability, and reliability of the codebase.
+All new developments adhere to clean code principles, ensuring maintainability, scalability, and reliability of the codebase.

 ## My Role

 ### Ongoing Maintenance

--> Pics of sidebar, modals, menus, context menus (web components)

 Over the past five years, a significant portion of my role involved the ongoing maintenance of the Oculus ERP software.
 This entailed addressing bugs, implementing small features, and performing refactors to improve the software's functionality